The Science Behind Late Season Purple Soybean Stems

 Adam Sisson

-The most likely explanation of soybean stem purpling is the buildup of anthocyanins in the stem tissue.
-Anthocyanins are non-photosynthetic pigments in plants that protect plant cells from oxidative damage caused by too much light.
-Anthocyanins act as visible light screens, or natural “shade cloths,” which reduces light exposure.
-The purpling is sometimes localized to areas receiving direct sunlight, which show a clear delineation between the purple and green stem tissue (Figure 3).
-This is because individual cells control anthocyanin production, providing protection only where needed.
+The most likely cause of soybean stem purpling is the buildup of anthocyanins in the stem tissue.
+Anthocyanins are non-photosynthetic pigments that help protect plant cells from oxidative damage caused by too much light.
+Acting as visible light screens, anthocyanins function like natural “shade cloth,” reducing light exposure where needed.
+Because individual cells regulate anthocyanin production, the purpling often appears only on sun-exposed portions of the stem, creating a clear delineation between the purple and green stem tissues (Figures 2 and 3).

 Figure 3.
 A soybean stem showing clear delineation between tissue with and without purple discoloration.